spacetelescope/jwst/docs/jwst/skymatch/README.rst

 sphere for both images being compared (comparison is pair-wise).
-Often, this method is used when there are no large "empty sky" regions in the images such as when a large nebula occupies most part of the view.
+Often, this method is used when there are no large "empty sky" regions in the images such as when a large nebula occupies most of the view.
 This method cannot measure "true background" but rather additive corrections that need to be applied to input images so that total signal from the same part of the sky is equal in all images.